NU-CUCIS/CrossPropertyTL/README.md

-# ElemNet-TF2
+# ElemNet2.0

+This repository contains the code for performing cross-property deep transfer learning framework to predict materials properties using elemental fraction (EF), physical attribute (PA) or extracted features as the model input.
+The code provides two major functions:

+* Train a ElemNet (Tensorflow Version 2) model with a customized dataset.
+* Predict material properties of new compound with a pre-trained ElemNet model.

-This repository contains the code for performing feature extraction and model training along with various models trained on different materials property using elemental fraction (EF), physical attribute (PA) or extracted features as the model input.
-It is recommended to train large dataset (e.g. OQMD, MP) from scratch (SC) and small datasets (DFT-computed or experimental datasets) using transfer learning methods shown below:
+It is recommended to train large dataset (e.g. OQMD, MP) from scratch (SC) and small datasets (DFT-computed or experimental datasets) using transfer learning methods.

+Please look at the following paper to read about the details of the cross-property deep transfer learning framework:
+Cross-property deep transfer learning framework for enhanced predictive analytics on small materials data

 ## Installation Requirements